 The SP-Dual electronic keyboard pedal is designed to function with dual dedicated inputs as the name suggests.
 Almost any MIDI keyboard with multiple pedal inputs may be able to function with this pedal.

 It features a 6-foot long cable, and since it’s dual, it hosts two 1/4″ connectors.
 To prevent the pedal from slipping when using it, its bottom is designed with rubber.

 The M-Audio SP-Dual Electronic Keyboard pedal is meant to work with any compatible keyboard.
 But, its functionality can be vividly felt when you use the pedal with electronic consoles.
 For the sustain and soft pedal functions, this will do just right.

 Auray is a manufacturer of mostly professional musical instruments and accessories.
-It creates quality and very pleasable designs for stage life.
-For this FP-P1L pedal, they opted for a simpler but exquisite style on its design with rugged construction.
+It creates quality and ideal designs for stage life.
+For this Auray FP-P1L pedal, they opted for a simpler but exquisite style on its design with rugged construction.

 This is to enhance the longevity of the pedal.
 With the FP-P1L pedal, you won’t have to stress over positioning – mainly because the pedal comes with a long 72-inch cable.